-Treatment Under I Employment Taxes Type of Fringe Benefit Income Tax Withholding Social Security and Medicare (including Additional Medicare Tax when wages are paid in excess of \$200,000) Federal Unemployment (FUTA) Accident and health benefits Exempt , except for long-term care benefits provided through a flexible spending or similar arrangement.
+Employment Taxes Type of Fringe Benefit Income Tax Withholding Social Security and Medicare (including Additional Medicare Tax when wages are paid in excess of \$200,000) Federal Unemployment (FUTA) Accident and health benefits Exempt, except for long-term care benefits provided through a flexible spending or similar arrangement.
 Exempt, except for certain payments to S corporation employees who are 2% shareholders.
-Exempt Achievement awards Exempt up to \$1,600 for qualified pl an awards (\$400 for nonqualified awa ards).
+Exempt Achievement awards Exempt up to \$1,600 for qualified plan awards (\$400 for nonqualified awards).
 Adoption assistance Exempt Taxable Taxable Athletic facilities Exempt if substantially all use during the calendar year is by employees, their spouses, and their dependent children, and the facility is operated by the employer on premises owned or leased by the employer.
 De minimis (minimal) benefits Exempt Exempt Exempt Dependent care assistance Exempt up to certain limits, \$5,000 (\$2,500 for married employee filing separate return).
 Educational assistance Exempt up to \$5,250 of benefits each year.
 (See Educational Assistance , later in this section.)
 Employee discounts Exempt up to certain limits.
 (See Employee Discounts , later in this section.)
-Employee stock options See Employee Stock Options, later in this section.
-Employer-provided cell phones Exempt if provided primarily for noncompensatory business purposes.
-Group-term life insurance coverage Exempt Exempt up to cost of \$50,000 of coverage.
+Employee stock options See Employee Stock Options, later i n this section.
+Employer-provided cell phones Exempt if provided primarily for nonc compensatory business purposes.
+Group-term life insurance coverage Exempt Exempt 2.4.6 up to cost of \$50,000 of coverage.
 (Special rules apply to former employees.)
 Exempt Health savings accounts (HSAs) Exempt for qualified individuals up to the HSA contribution limits.
 (See Health Savings Accounts , later in this section.)
 Lodging on your business premises Exempt if furnished on your business premises, for your convenience, and as a condition of employment.
-Meals Exempt1 if furnished on your business premises for your convenience.
+Maala Exempt if furnished on your business premises for your convenience.
+Meals Exempt if de minimis.
+1 1 No-additional-cost services Exempt Exempt Exempt Retirement planning services Exempt Exempt Exempt5 Transportation (commuting) benefits Exempt up to certain limits if for rides in a commuter highway vehicle and/or transit passes (\$270) or qua parking (\$270).
+(See Transportation (Commuting) Benefits , later in this section.)
 Exempt if de minimis.
-No-additional-cost services Exempt Exempt Exempt Retirement planning services Exempt Exempt Exempt Transportation (commuting) benefits Exempt1 up to certain limits if for rides in a commuter highway vehicle and/or transit passes (\$265) or qualified gonaton (community) bonomo Exempt if de minimis.
 Tuition reduction Exempt if for undergraduate education (or graduate education if the employee performs teaching or research activities).
-Working condition benefits Exempt Exempt Exempt exclusion from gross income if the other requirements for exclusion are met.
-See section 105(j) for details.

-&lt;sup>1 Exemption doesn't apply to S corporation employees who are 2% shareholders.
+Working condition benefits Exempt Exempt Exempt Or other railroad retirement taxes, if app blicable.
+Exemption doesn't apply to S corporation on employees who are 2% shareholders.
+Iy compensated employees under a prog